-Best answer: A Nintendo Switch Online subscription is not mandatory for Pokemon Sword & Shield.
-Still, it is beneficial to have one — you won't be able to trade Pokemon, find other players camps, or battle online without it.
+Best answer: No. A Nintendo Switch Online subscription is not mandatory for playing Pokémon Sword & Shield.
+Still, it is beneficial to have one — you won't be able to trade Pokémon, find other players' camps, or battle online without it.

-With this service, you'll be able to transfer Pokemon from all current Pokemon games, including Pokemon Bank, Pokemon Let's Go: Pikachu & Eevee, and even Pokemon Go into the cloud.
-From there, you can download your pocket pals into Pokemon Sword & Shield!
-Don't forget about the special Meowth, which is capable of Gigantamaxing.
-This is an early purchase bonus, so don't forget to download yours by using the 'Mystery Gift' and then 'Get by Internet' option to receive this special Pokemon.
+With this service, you'll be able to transfer Pokemon from all current Pokémon games, including Pokémon Bank, Pokémon Let's Go: Pikachu & Eevee, and even Pokemon Go into the cloud.
+From there, you can download your pocket pals into Pokémon Sword & Shield!
+If you bought the game during the first two months of release, you were also given a special Meowth capable of Gigantamaxing.

 What other new options are included?

-It would be awesome if players from Pokemon Go and Sword & Shield players could come together and collaborate online.
-Still, due to the lack of GPS in the Nintendo Switch and the fact that Pokemon Go always requires an active internet connection, the developers have confirmed it isn't possible to collaborate directly with Pokemon Go.
+It would be awesome if players from Pokémon Go and Sword & Shield players could collaborate online.
+Still, due to the lack of GPS in the Nintendo Switch and the fact that Pokémon Go always requires an active internet connection, the developers have confirmed it isn't possible to collaborate directly with Pokémon Go.

 What about mini-games?
 I love eclectic mini-games as they can easily switch up the gameplay and provide some quick multiplayer action.
-Could you imagine a snowboarding Pikachu or Pokemon bowling?
-Unfortunately, there is not a snowboarding Pikachu to my dismay, but there is a camp where you can spend time getting to know your Pokemon better and spend some time whipping up a dish of delicious curry to try and complete your Curry Dex.
+Could you imagine a snowboarding Pikachu or Pokémon bowling?
+To my dismay, snowboarding Pikachu isn't a thing, but you can spend time getting to know your Pokémon better at camp.
+You can even whip up a dish of delicious curry to complete your Curry Dex.

 We may earn a commission for purchases using our links.
 Learn more.